Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Conclusion

 \section{Conclusion}

 In this paper, we introduce \textbf{\algname}, the first plug-and-play visual token pruning framework tailored specifically for multi-view VLMs in autonomous driving scenarios.
 Our approach incorporates two key innovations: a diversity-aware token selection mechanism based on farthest point sampling to ensure the preservation of rich semantic information and spatial coverage among visual tokens, and a view-adaptive pruning controller that dynamically optimizes pruning ratios for each camera perspective.
-Extensive experiments on two large real-world autonomous driving benchmarks demonstrate that \algname achieves state-of-the-art performance across various VLM architectures.
-Efficiency analysis further shows that \algname substantially reduces computational costs while maintaining high task performance.
-Finally, \algname bridges the gap between VLM capability and practical deployment requirements, representing a significant step towards the deployment of VLMs in real-world autonomous driving systems.
+Extensive experiments on two large-scale autonomous driving benchmarks show that \algname achieves state-of-the-art performance across various VLM architectures.
+The effectiveness and scalability of our approach are further substantiated by its strong performance on both Video AD and conventional VLM benchmarks.
+Efficiency analysis further shows that \algname achieves a substantial reduction in computational costs while maintaining high task performance.
+Finally, \algname ffectively bridges the critical gap between the formidable capabilities of VLMs and practical deployment requirements, representing a significant step towards the realization of powerful, efficient, and scalable VLMs in autonomous driving systems.